 Social media often creates an echo chamber, where messages are amplified by a culture of “liking” or “unliking,” where popular content is often based solely on skimmed content.
-When we outsource our information to the “so-called” wisdom of crowds, we are not helping to make social media a reliable or balanced source of information.
-Find out why the social media echo chamber is particularly dangerous when it comes to health information.
+When we outsource our information to the “so-called” wisdom of crowds, this fails to make social media a reliable or balanced source of information.
+So why is the social media echo chamber particularly dangerous when it comes to health information?

 Health information is readily available online, but accurate information often gets lost in the social media echo chamber.
-Links on Facebook or other social media sites can be a starting point for your health news, but if you really want accurate information, follow up on those links by looking at well-established articles from major newspapers and articles on truly authoritative health sites.
+Links on Facebook or other social media sites can be a starting point for your health news, but to find accurate information, follow up on those links by looking at well-established articles from major newspapers and articles on truly authoritative health sites.

 Good Sources of Health Information

-Here are some good examples.
-U.S. government-maintained health sources, like one from the Centers for Disease Control (CDC) or the the National Institutes of Health (NIH), are reliable and often provide extensive links to the best references.
+Good examples can be found via legitimate organizations, such as U.S. government-maintained health sources, like one from the Centers for Disease Control (CDC) or the National Institutes of Health (NIH).
+Both are reliable and often provide extensive links to the best references.
 All of the web address will end in .gov, like cdc.gov or nih.gov.
-You can also depend on the websites of the large professional health organizations, like the ones from the American Academy of Pediatrics and the American Academy of Family Physicians.
+You can also depend on the websites of large professional health organizations, like the American Academy of Pediatrics and the American Academy of Family Physicians.

 Health-related nonprofit organizations, like the American Cancer Society (ACS) and the American Diabetes Association (ADA) have extensive information available on their websites.
-Also, consider reviewing information from other authorities across the globe, like European health agencies or the World Health Organization.
+Also, consider reviewing information from other authorities across the globe, like European health agencies or the World Health Organization (WHO).
 Their materials may provide a unique and eye-opening point of view.
-You’ll also want to consider websites maintained by large universities and colleges, state health information sites, and health reporting especially from large or national media newspapers and websites.
+Consider websites maintained by large universities and colleges, state health information sites, and health reporting, especially from large or national media newspapers and websites.
 But, even from these recommended sites, you should always maintain some healthy skepticism.
 What’s most important is the evidence—what the science says—not who’s saying it.

 Distortion of Good Information

 Ben Goldacre, a British physician and journalist, has pointed out another way that journalists often distort health information.
-Years ago, in what he has referred to as “the golden age of medicine,” miracle cures and new breakthroughs were being routinely discovered; while at the same time, scientists were uncovering very significant health risks that affected millions.
-Think about lead in gasoline, or smoking, or the ill-effects of the overuse of X-ray radiation.
-Until the 1950s, fluoroscopes emitting huge radiation doses were routinely used in shoe stores; well into the 1970s, doctors routinely smoked in front of their own patients.
+Years ago, in what he has referred to as “the golden age of medicine,” miracle cures and new breakthroughs were being routinely discovered; while at the same time, scientists were uncovering significant health risks that affected millions: Lead in gasoline, smoking, or the ill-effects of the overuse of X-ray radiation.
+Until the 1950s, fluoroscopes emitting huge radiation doses were routinely used in shoe stores, and well into the 1970s, doctors routinely smoked in front of their patients.

-But now, we have to admit, science and medicine have been moving at a slower clip.
-We’ve been making modest, incremental understandings about risk factors for, say, obesity or heart disease, but there isn’t one big boogeyman left at which we can point our fingers.
+But now, in the decades since, science and medicine have been moving at a slower clip.
+These fields have been making modest, incremental understandings about risk factors for, such as, obesity or heart disease, but there isn’t one big boogeyman that is the main cause of issues.
 Likewise, new medical breakthroughs for diagnoses and cures tend to be for a specific, somewhat rare disease.
-We haven’t had a huge, influential new class of miracle drugs discovered, as compared to the development of antibiotics and vaccines.
+There hasn’t been an influential new class of miracle drugs discovered recently, as compared to the development of antibiotics and vaccines last century.

 But journalists like to keep their stories entertaining, so modest, incremental research is often kind of shoe-horned into an old-school template of “miracle cure” or “hidden killer.”
-A good reminder is that certain headline words really should tip you off that a story is likely an exaggeration.
-Words like “miracle” or “wonder” or “magic”—especially when referring to a drug or cure—or negative words like “killer” or “destroy” or “ruin.”
-These words are there to grab your attention, but they are almost always exaggerations.
+A good reminder is that certain headline words should tip you off that a story is likely an exaggeration.
+Words like “miracle”, “wonder”, or “magic”—especially when referring to a drug or cure—or negative words like “killer”, “destroy”, or “ruin”, are there to grab your attention, but they are almost always exaggerations.

 Danger of Focusing on Outliers

-In journalism circles, the reporting of unusual, infrequent events is far more common than the reporting of ordinary events—and it is sometimes called the “man bites dog” aphorism.
+In journalism circles, the reporting of unusual, infrequent events is far more common than the reporting of ordinary events; sometimes it is called the “man bites dog” aphorism.
 In short: No one reports when a dog bites a man.
 That’s common.
 But “man bites dog” is news that’s considered worth reporting.

-A more serious example: Let’s say a child receives a routine vaccination and then something scary or bad or unexpected happens.
+A more serious example: Let’s say a child receives a routine vaccination and then something scary, bad, or unexpected happens.
 The child might be diagnosed with cancer a few weeks later or might have a seizure.
 On social media channels, that event is likely to be reported, tweeted and retweeted, and appear and reappear through sharing on Facebook and other sites.
 But what’s not reported are the hundreds of millions of children who didn’t have any kind of issue after their vaccines.

 Americans know, by and large, that mass media can’t always be trusted.
 A 2016 Gallup poll revealed that only a third of people have a “great deal” or “fair amount” of trust in the media.
-And, in a recent Harvard poll, 65 percent of Americans believe the media routinely publishes fake news.
+In a recent Harvard poll, 65% of Americans believe the media routinely publishes fake news.
 Still, traditional media remains a significant source of news and information.
-Even among young adults, who rely proportionally more on social media for news, nearly half of them read a newspaper at least once a week, and three-quarters of them watch traditional news on television.
+Even among young adults—who rely proportionally more on social media for news—nearly half of them read a newspaper at least once a week, and three-quarters of them watch traditional news on television.

 Learn more about infections reported in the headlines